When Helping Is Not Good Business

 - Credibility.
 Educating them, by freely sharing information, gives them a glimpse of what you do.

 - Profitability.
-When people connect with you, and realize your value, they’re likely to become paying customers or referral sources.
+When people connect with you, and realize your value, they’re likely to become paying clients or referral sources.

 Reset Your Value Thinking

 Don’t expect others to value you until you value yourself.
 Connecting with your value is a process.
 You can’t snap your fingers and magically develop confidence.